Central American squirrel monkey: Social structure

 The squirrel monkey groups have a home range of between 35 and 63 ha.
 Group ranges can overlap, especially in large, protected areas such as Manuel Antonio National Park.
 Less overlap occurs in more fragmented areas.
 Groups can travel between 2500 and 4200 m per day.
 Unlike some other monkey species, the group does not split into separate foraging groups during the day.
-Individual monkeys may separate for the main group to engage in different activities for periods of time, and thus the group may be dispersed over an area of up to 1.2 ha at any given time.
+Individual monkeys may separate from the main group to engage in different activities for periods of time, and thus the group may be dispersed over an area of up to 1.2 ha at any given time.
 The group tends to sleep in the same trees every night for months at a time, unlike other squirrel monkeys.

 There are no dominance hierarchies among the females, and the females do not form coalitions.
 Males in the group are generally related to each other and thus tend to form strong affiliations, and only form dominance hierarchies during the breeding season.
 This is especially the case among males of the same age.
 Neither males nor females are dominant over each other, an egalitarian social system that is unique to Central American squirrel monkeys.
 In South American species, either the females (S. boliviensis) or males (S. sciureus) are dominant over the other sex, and both sexes form stable dominance hierarchies.
 Groups of Central American squirrel monkeys generally do not compete or fight with each other.
 Male Costa Rican squirrel monkeys are known to have very close bonds with each other.